JasonEtco/jasonet.co/src/pages/posts/new-features-of-github-actions.md

 I built a proof-of-concept for this functionality in [JasonEtco/actions-toolkit](https://github.com/jasonetco/actions-toolkit#toolsstore), but it relied on too many factors (both the output and recipient actions needed to use the same code).

-It only supports passing a string, but you could certainly do:
+Note that these methods only support passing a string, but you could certainly do:

 ```js
 core.exportVariable('SOMEJSON', JSON.stringify({ foo: true }))